 The first one is the Deep blue, an organized beach with sunbeds and umbrellas.

 On the top, there is a beach bar Deep blue with an amazing view.

-Paliochori is a combination of sand and pebbles, and the color of the water explains its name 🙂
+Paliochori is a combination of sand and pebbles, and the colour of the water explains its name 🙂

 The volcanic rocks are fascinating!

-The shades of red, white, yellow, violet and grey colors are mixed in a fantastic way.
+The shades of red, white, yellow, violet and grey colours are mixed in a fantastic way.